Cerestrous/ninja_game/README.md

 # ninja_game

-A simple and fun platformer game using pygame.
+A simple and fun platformer game using pygame created by dafluffypotato